RVMD — Revolution Medicines, Inc.

 1. Key Financial Results and Metrics

-- Strategic Partnership: Entered a partnership with Royalty Pharma, providing access to up to $2 billion in capital; received an initial $250 million tranche in June 2025.
+- Partnership: Entered a strategic partnership with Royalty Pharma, providing access to up to $2 billion in capital, with an initial tranche of $250 million received in June 2025.

 2. Strategic Updates and Business Highlights

-- Pipeline Progress: RVMD is advancing its RAS(ON) inhibitor pipeline, which includes four investigational drugs: daraxonrasib, elironrasib, zoldonrasib, and RMC-5127.
+- Pipeline Progress: Focused on RAS(ON) inhibitors targeting RAS-addicted cancers, with four investigational drugs: daraxonrasib, elironrasib, zoldonrasib, and RMC-5127.

 - Clinical Trials: Eight ongoing or planned Phase III registrational trials, particularly in pancreatic cancer, where daraxonrasib has received FDA breakthrough therapy designation.